 Use Your Car as Collateral for a Loan

 If you have a vehicle on hand, then you have another way to secure a loan.
-Instead of pursuing a personal loan, you can apply for a cash-out refinancing or car equity line of credit of your vehicle.
+Instead of pursuing a secured personal loan, you can apply for a cash-out refinancing or car equity line of credit for your vehicle.

-With a cash-out refinance, you are able to refinance your auto loan for more than you owe on the vehicle.
-However, you cannot obtain a loan for more than the total amount of equity you have in the car.
+With a cash-out refinance, you can refinance your auto loan for more than you owe on the vehicle.
+However, you cannot obtain a loan for more than the total equity you have in the car.
 For example, if you owe $5,000 on a car worth $15,000, then you may be able to cash-out refinance for up to $10,000 with certain lenders.

-Typically, lenders require that your car is in good condition with a minimal number of miles in order to qualify for this type of loan.
+Typically, lenders require that your car is in good condition with a minimal number of miles to qualify for this type of secured loan.
 Plus, you’ll need to have some time left on your current auto loan.

 Since 1999, Auto Credit Express has worked with thousands of borrowers to secure cash-out auto refinances.
-The company has a quick pre-qualification form that can help you determine whether or not you should apply within seconds.
+The company has a quick prequalification form that can help you determine whether you should apply within seconds.